Gentle Object Retraction in Dense Clutter Using Multimodal Force Sensing and Imitation Learning: Introduction

 \section{Introduction}

 Cluttered and constrained environments, like densely packed shelves and cabinets, appear commonly in household and commercial settings.
-People interact with them daily to place, organize, and extract objects without conscious thought using a combination of tactile sensing and limited vision \cite{vlachou2025tactile,frumento2024unconscious}.
-In such scenarios, there are often no collision-free paths to reach and extract desired objects.
+People interact with them daily to place, organize, and extract objects using a combination of tactile sensing and limited vision \cite{vlachou2025tactile,frumento2024unconscious}.
+Visual information aids in target object identification and provides an initial sense of the obstacle configuration while tactile information can inform when objects are immovable and improve object localization when visual occlusions are present during reaching.
+In such cluttered scenarios, there are often no collision-free paths to reach and extract desired objects.
 Hence, if robots are to operate in these scenarios, they need to embrace contacts, rather than avoid them, as in traditional motion planning \cite{pandey2017mobile}.
 At the same time, robots need to be mindful of interaction forces to avoid damage.

 Gentle object retraction amidst dense collections of movable objects remains a difficult challenge for most robotic systems, especially in constrained lateral access environments where there is an abundance of visual occlusions, objects cannot be freely pushed aside, and there is no overhead access---as exemplified in \cref{fig:CoverFig}c.
 We hypothesize that multimodal vision and force sensing are essential to enable robot policies that embrace contact when it is necessary, but do not cause damage or unecessarily disrupt the environment.